 Each session is different depending on the user and their needs.

 Newer users will want to start short and work their way up to longer sessions.
 For example, jumping straight into a 45-minute session is probably a mistake for someone who has never done it before.

-Because they are usually in a spa setting, you may find the lights are dim and there is music or nature sounds playing.
+Because they are usually in a spa setting, you may find the lights are dim and there are music or nature sounds playing.

 You can be dressed or undressed to your comfort level.
 The saunas are located in rooms with locks (or should be, in any reputable establishment) and are private.